hyprwm/hyprland-wiki/pages/Plugins/Development/Getting-Started.md

 inline HANDLE PHANDLE = nullptr;
 ```

-we will initialize it in our plugin init function later.
+We will initialize it in our plugin init function later.
 It serves as an
 internal "ID" of our plugin.

 Then, there is the API version method: